 The obvious downside is that you will eventually need to pay taxes and no one can predict future tax rates.
 Also, you will be forced to take a required minimum distribution (RMD) at 70-1/2 even if you don’t need the funds.

 Finally, this is what really made me think twice about maxing out my 401(k) going forward.
-I met with a wealth advisor/estate planner.
+I met with a an estate planner.
 He mentioned everything I own gets a step-up in tax basis when I pass away, the 401(k) and traditional IRAs do not.

 If retirement plans are funded with pre-tax dollars, they are 100% taxable to my heirs once they start tapping into the funds.